xreddr/xreddr/README.md

 --------

 Look further and you will find:
+- blackjack/ A simple game of blackjack.
+This is not complete.
 - crawlDir/ A self-taught project using file handling, collection sorting, and user inputs.
 - dice/ A simple dice game, probably at some point of working expansion.
 - gitScore/ A file counting project.